salimsaid/wp-nonces/README.md

 # Final Words from the author
 I've written this clean and simple library to demonstrate that i can brinng value to inpsyde team.
-Please note that i there are improvements that could be made in this library, i.e increasing code coverage(testing coverage)
+Please note that there are improvements that could be made on this library, i.e increasing code coverage(testing coverage)
-I have presented clean,minimal,testable and ready to ship code.
+I have presented a simple,clean,minimal,testable and ready to ship code library.
 There is always room for improvement, and i hope you will find this library useful enough to demonstrate my skills.

  I am looking forward to hear from you ,and i am really excited to join your Team.
-Hopping to see you soon
+Hopping to hear from you soon
  Salim Said <saliimsaid@gmail.com>